 “You don’t mind the heat, Tony?”

 “Nope.
-As long as the schools have air conditioning I’m okay being outside when it’s hot.
+As long as the school buildings have air conditioning I’m okay being outside when it’s hot.
 Of course, it’s not nearly that hot in Hillview.
 I don’t know what it would be like playing a football game in that kind of heat.”

 We walked into the administration building.
 The receptionist asked, “May I help you?”